What Is Hormone Imbalance? A Beginner-Friendly Guide for Overwhelmed Women

 5. Nervous System Overload

-If your body is always in “fight or flight” mode, it cannot focus on balance.
+If your body is always in “fight or flight” mode, it focuses on survival — not balance.

 Supporting your nervous system is one of the most powerful ways to support your hormones.